cloudposse/terraform-aws-components/modules/site-to-site-vpn/README.md

 The component provisions the following resources:

-- AWS Virtual Private Gateway (a representation of "this (AWS) side" of the tunnel)
+- AWS Virtual Private Gateway (a representation of the AWS side of the tunnel)

-- AWS Customer Gateway (a representation of the "other side" of the tunnel).
+- AWS Customer Gateway (a representation of the other (remote) side of the tunnel).
 It requires:
   - The gateway's Border Gateway Protocol (BGP) Autonomous System Number (ASN)
   - `/32` IP of the VPN endpoint

-- AWS Site-To-Site VPN connection - creates two VPN tunnels for redundancy.
-It requires:
+- AWS Site-To-Site VPN connection.
+It creates two VPN tunnels for redundancy and requires:
   - The IP CIDR ranges on each side of the tunnel
-  - Pre-shared Keys for each tunnel (2 total; will be auto-generated if not provided; saved into SSM Parameter Store)
+  - Pre-shared Keys for each tunnel (can be auto-generated if not provided and saved into SSM Parameter Store)
-  - (Optional) IP CIDR ranges to be used inside each tunnel (2 total)
+  - (Optional) IP CIDR ranges to be used inside each VPN tunnel

 - Route table entries to direct the appropriate traffic from the local VPC to the other side of the tunnel

 ## Post-tunnel creation requirements

-Once the site-to-site VPN resources are deployed, we need to send the VPN configuration from AWS side to the administrator of the "other side" of the VPN connection.
+Once the site-to-site VPN resources are deployed, you need to send the VPN configuration from AWS side to the administrator of the remote side of the VPN connection.
 To do this:

-1. Determine the infrastructure that will be used for the "other side", specifically:
+1. Determine the infrastructure that will be used for the remote side, specifically:

 - Vendor
 - Platform